kelly70ve/WeatherApp/README.md

 This application is a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS using the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.

+This project has been completed with no known bugs and can be viewed [here](https://kelly70ve.github.io/WeatherApp/).
+The project is responsive and can be viewed on mobile, tablet or desktop.

+** This is my first attempt at a dark themed app!

 ---

 ## Project Goals